-Loss of air pressure in the primary system causes the rear service brakes to become inoperative; front brakes will continue to be operated by secondary system air pressure.
-In addition, trailer brakes will be operated by the secondary system.
-Loss of secondary system air pressure causes the front axle brakes to become inoperative; rear service brakes and trailer brakes will be operated by the primary system.
+IMPORTANT: On TRACTORS, loss of air pressure in the primary system causes the rear service brakes to become inoperative; front brakes will continue to be operated by secondary system air pressure.
+On TRUCKS, loss of air pressure in the primary system causes the rear spring brakes to get modulated, controlled by a secondary air signal.
+In addition, on TRACTORS and TRUCKS, trailer brakes will be operated by the secondary system.